ukane-philemon/scomp/README.md

 # scomp
-SCOMP is a Graphql based computational service that computes class student records and grade students according to their respective scores in reported subjects.
+SCOMP is a Graphql-based computational service that computes student records in a class and grades each student according to their respective performance in reported subjects.

 # Features ⚡
 1. Create an admin account.
-2. Login to existing admin account.
+2. Login to an existing admin account.
 3. Create a class.
-4. Add a student record to a an existing class.
+4. Add a student record to an existing class.
 5. Compute class report.
 6. Query class record
 7. Query student record